intentframe/intentframe/docs/threat-model.md

 > Your device stays in a healthy, running state.
 Even if the agent hallucinates.
 Even if it gets prompt-injected.
 Even if it's compromised externally.
 IntentFrame catches the catastrophic categories — disk wipes, credential theft, security disabling, persistent backdoors — before execution.

 That is a real reduction in risk, not zero risk.

-The shorter form for skeptical readers:

-> **You don't need to trust the AI model to trust the AI agent.** IntentFrame moves the trust boundary off the agent's reasoning and onto the policy-enforced runtime — deterministic gates that cannot be prompt-injected, a semantic AI layer bounded by structured I/O and field caps, and an executor isolated from policy authority.
-The agent stays useful; the runtime stays accountable.

 ---